Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Yes it's a U-rated film (or G-rated, if you're American)...but Bigwig almost choking to death extremely graphically and realistically is horrifying.

 Any of the numerous scenes that involve rabbits with blood coming out of their mouths are pure Nightmare Fuel.
 That and the hallucinations with the red eyes.
 "The field...it's covered with blood!"
 Another animated film from the same studio, based on a book by the same author as Watership Down, The Plague Dogs doesn't even pretend to be a family flick.

 The flashback to the gassing of the warren, with the glowing-eyed rabbits crammed into the tunnels clawing each other, trying to get out.
 Holocaust parallels, anyone?

 Cowslip's warren.
 It's a nice little place with good food and shelter, but then the leader does some creepy rambling about the Black Rabbit.
 Turns out that the warren is near a farm that leaves the food in order to fatten and trap the rabbits.

 Near the end when Woundwort attacks the dog, if you're watching on YouTube, pause at the right time and Woundwort will look like something out of your worst nightmares.

-The disturbing parallells between Efrafa and Nazi Germany.
+The disturbing parallells between Efrafa and Nazi Germany - or any fascist state.